ad8tea/endee-semantic-search/README.md

-# Semantic Search System using Transformer Embeddings
+# Endee Semantic Search Demo

-## Project Overview

-This project implements a semantic search system using transformer-based embeddings to retrieve the most relevant documents based on meaning rather than keyword matching.
+This project demonstrates a simple semantic search system built using transformer embeddings and inspired by vector database principles used in Endee.

-The system encodes text documents into vector embeddings and performs similarity search using cosine similarity to return the Top-5 most relevant results for a user query.
+It converts text documents into vector embeddings and retrieves the most relevant result (Top-1) based on semantic similarity.

+---

+## Overview

+Traditional keyword search matches exact words.
+Semantic search understands meaning.

+This project:

+Converts documents into embeddings using a transformer model

+Stores embeddings as vectors

+Computes cosine similarity

+Returns the most relevant document (Top-1)

+---

+## Tech Stack
+1. Python
+2. sentence-transformers
+3. NumPy
+4. Transformer Model: all-MiniLM-L6-v2
+5. Similarity Metric: Cosine similarity

 ---